software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `onWillDisappear`

 A callback that gets called when the current screen will disappear.
 This is called as soon as the transition begins.

+### `preventSwipeDismiss` (iOS only)

+Boolean indicating whether you are able to dimiss the screen or modal using swipe gesture.
+If you set it to `true`, the `onSwipeCancelled` event is called when trying to dismiss the screen.

 ### `replaceAnimation`